Learning Representations that Support Extrapolation: Results

 \subsection{Visual Analogy Dataset}

 Table~\ref{visual_analogy_results} shows the results on the visual analogy dataset from Hill et al. \yrcite{hill2019learning}.
-We find that applying TCN over the source and target separately enables a $32\%$ decrease in test error relative to the results of Hill et al. \yrcite{hill2019learning}.
-We also find that batch normalization, and TCN applied over the entire analogy problem, both enable more limited improvements in extrapolation.
-These results show that TCN can also improve extrapolation in a more complex visual setting.
+We find that applying context normalization over the source and target separately enables a $32\%$ decrease in test error relative to the results of Hill et al. \yrcite{hill2019learning}.
+We also find that batch normalization, and context normalization applied over the entire analogy problem, both enable more limited improvements in extrapolation.
+These results show that context normalization can also improve extrapolation in a more complex visual setting.